 Start with the global changes as mentioned above, and then select certain areas of the image to highlight through selective editing.
 This is the key to creating dynamic imagery in post processing with either your Smartphone or DSLR images.

-Tap on the selective icon on the bottom left of the editing screen and it will bring up a menu with a paint brush.
+Tap on the selective icon on the bottom left of the editing screen and it will bring up a menu with a paintbrush.

 It’s easy to undo the painted area with the eraser tool if you overdo it.
-You can then make any number of adjustments on this selected area.
+You can then make any number of adjustments in this selected area.
 Save your edits once you have made the necessary adjustments.

 Try out these selective adjustment suggestions and let me know how you are doing with it.
 You won’t be sorry.